PrestaShop/ps_faviconnotificationbo/Readme.md

 Displays a small icon over the favicon, only in back office, showing the number of notifications

+## Reporting issues

+You can report issues with this module in the main PrestaShop repository.
+[Click here to report an issue][report-issue].

 ## Contributing

 PrestaShop modules are open-source extensions to the PrestaShop e-commerce solution.
 Everyone is welcome and even encouraged to contribute with their own improvements.